guiltydogprods/guiltydogprods.github.io/cv.md

 • Continued support of PhyreEngine.
 • Developed a method for allowing regression testing of PSVR projects without requiring PSVR hardware.
-• Helped develop PlayStation SDK components with the rest of the Game Engine Technologies.
+• Helped develop PlayStation SDK components with the rest of the Game Engine Technologies team.

 ### Principal Engineer, SCEE R&D (PhyreEngine).
 Sept 2014 - Sept 2017